What are the treatments for bowel cancer?

 89 Albert Embankment

-The FOxTROT study coordinating centre is located at the Birmingham Clinical Trials Unit, School of Cancer Sciences, University if Birmingham, Robert Aitken Institute, Edgbaston, Birmingham B15 2RTT.
+The FOxTROT study coordinating centre is located at the Birmingham Clinical Trials Unit, Public Health Building, University of Birmingham, Edgbaston, Birmingham B15 2RTT.